Abishek Porel

-Abishek Porel (অভিষেক পোড়েল) is an Indian cricketer.
-He plays for Delhi Capitals in the Indian Premier League and for Bengal in domestic cricket.
-He is a wicket-keeper batsman who bats left-handed.
+Abishek Porel (born 17 October 2002) is an Indian cricketer who plays for Bengal in domestic cricket and Delhi Capitals in the Indian Premier League as a wicket-keeper batsman.

-Porel has played in sixteen first-class matches to the end of the 2022/23 season.
-He has dismissed 66 batters with 58 catches and eight stumped.
-He also played in fourteen T20s to October 2023 (five caught).

-Personal life

-He is the cousin of Indian seam bowler Ishan Porel.

 Indian Premier League

-In the 2023 IPL, he was brought in by Delhi Capitals as a replacement for injured Rishabh Pant.
-He made his debut against Gujarat Titans and scored 20 runs off 11 balls and played 4 games, scored a total of 33 runs at an average of 8.25 and strike rate of 106.45.
+In the 2023 Indian Premier League, he was brought in by Delhi Capitals as a replacement for injured Rishabh Pant.
+He made his debut against Gujarat Titans on 4 April 2023 and scored 20 runs off 11 balls.
+He played four games that season and scored a total of 33 runs at an average of 8.25 and strike rate of 106.45.

-In the 2024 IPL, he was retained by Delhi Capitals.
+In the 2024 Indian Premier League, he was retained by Delhi Capitals.
 He played all 14 league games, scored a total of 327 runs at an average of 32.70 with two 50s.
 His strike rate was 159.51.

-On Oct 31, 2024, Abhishek was retained by Delhi Capitals as uncapped player for 4 cr.
-He was one of the 4 players retained by DC.
+On 31 October 2024, Abhishek was retained by Delhi Capitals as uncapped player for ₹4 crore.
+He was one of the four players retained by Delhi Capitals for the 2025 Indian Premier League.

-In the 2025 IPL, he played 13 league games, scored a total of 301 runs at an average of 25.08 with one score above 50.
+In the 2025 Indian Premier League, he played 13 league games, scored a total of 301 runs at an average of 25.08 with one score above 50.
 His strike rate was 146.82.

+Controversy

+On 11 August, 2026, Porel was arrested by West Bengal Police in connection with a rape case filed by a medical student from Karnataka.
+The student alleged that Porel established sexual relations in 2023 on the grounds that he would promise to marry her.
+There are also additional allegations of criminal intimidation, as Porel supposedly threatened to make private photos public, and of an assault in Delhi.
+Porel had denied all the allegations earlier.